openstack/ceilometer/doc/source/admin/telemetry-data-collection.rst

 with IPMI support, except when the node is managed by the Bare metal service and the ``conductor.send_sensor_data`` option is set to ``true`` in the Bare metal service.
-It is no harm to install this agent on a compute node without IPMI or Intel Node Manager support, as the agent checks for the hardware and if none is available, returns empty data.
+It is no harm to install this agent on a compute node without IPMI support, as the agent checks for the hardware and if IPMI support is not available, returns empty data.
 It is suggested that you install the IPMI agent only on an IPMI capable node for performance reasons.

 The list of collected meters can be found in :ref:`telemetry-bare-metal-service`.